 (Example page from a CMA, comparing homes sold in the seller's neighborhood)

-A CMA is subjective in that the agent decides which homes to compare to yours to determine the value of your home (they don’t include every house that returns comparable results).
+A CMA is subjective in that the agent decides which homes to compare to yours to determine the value of your home (they typically don’t include every house found in the comparable search results).
 The price of the comparable homes can be too high or too low depending on the properties your agent decides to use in the CMA.
 In other words, if 3 different agents created a CMA for you, they would have varying results.

 Other factors that need to be taken into consideration, outside of the price and similar home characteristics, include things like whether or not a sold property is on a busy street.
 If the comps indicate that a home sold for $250,000, but your home is on a quiet street, your home would typically be listed and sold at a higher price.
 Another example would be a house that has the same number of bedrooms and bathrooms as yours but the bathrooms are outdated.
 If the bathrooms in your house have recently been updated, you would be able to ask for a higher selling price.

 Based off of the CMA, you and your agent may choose to underprice your home.
 Underpricing can be in your favor as it may lead to a lot of interest, multiple offers, and possibly a bidding war.
 Underpricing also leaves room for negotiation.
 For example, a potential buyer may submit an offer well above the asking price with the condition of including the washer and dryer with the offer.
 Offers like this are worth considering especially when you know the combined price of the washer and dryer cost less than the amount that was offered above the list price.
 Underpricing can also result in selling your home for less than it’s worth.
 If there are problems with your property, a roof needing to be replaced for example, buyers will include this as part of their negotiation which can drive the price down further.